Auroratide/svelte-custom-element-transitions/README.md

 See the **[examples](examples)** for different possible use cases.

 > By the way, each example is run as an automated test!

+## Contributing

+This library is intended to become deprecated as soon as Svelte has an official solution.
+In the meantime, here are some helpful notes for anyone who wants to contribute:

+* `npm run build`: Build the library
+* `npm test`: Run verification script (in Chrome)
+* `npm run example`: See transitions in action